fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 ## Immutability
   * What is immutability?
 Can program with immutable data only be stateful?
-Is stateless programs are all from immutable data?
+Do all stateless programs contain only immutable data?
   * Why is it dangerous to use mutable data structures as keys for hash maps?
   * Why does mutability make caching hard?
   * Why does mutability make concurrency hard?
   * Why does mutability make inheritance hard?
-What is Liskov Substitution Principle and how mutability is related to this principle?
+What is Liskov Substitution Principle and how is mutability related to this principle?
   * Can mutability break encapsulation (if it is true, give examples)?
   * How can we avoid state?
-When is state inevitable?
+When are we forced to use it?
-  * What are best practices for localization of the state?
+  * What are the best practices for localization of the state?
   * What is an atomicity?
-How it can help to localize a state?
+How can it help to localize a state?
   * How two-phase lifecycle can help to localize a state?
 What's the difference between static and dynamic two-phase lifecycle?
-  * What are clients of the state?
-Why its number should be as few as possible?
-Do clients have state itself?
+  * What are the clients of the state?
+Why is their number should be as small as possible?
+Do clients have state themselves?
-  * What are inconsistency of the state?
+  * What is inconsistency of the state?
 How can we guarantee consistency of the state for outer client?
   * How can dependency break help us to avoid mutable interface with a state?
   * What is curried object?
 How can it help to deal with a problem of state?
   * What are idempotency and commutativity?
 Why are they useful?